chris-official/chatbot/README.md

 2. Press the "Send" button or hit "Enter" to submit your query.
 3. Wait for the chatbot to generate a response.
 4. Keep the conversation going by asking more questions!

+## Troubleshooting

+If you encounter any server related issues (Error code: 5XX), please check the server status on the [Render Status Page](https://status.render.com) for any ongoing incidents and try again later.